mashasavo/animal-shelter-app/README.md

 ## Objective

-To design and implement a database-driven application that manages animals, shelters, employees, vaccines, and vaccination records.
-The system comprises a normalized MySQL database and a Streamlit web application, utilizing CSV snapshots exported from MySQL for cloud deployment.
+This project implements a database-driven Animal Shelter Management System that manages animals, shelters, employees, vaccines, and vaccination records.
+The system is built around a normalized MySQL database and a Streamlit web application that uses CSV snapshots for cloud deployment.
 - This project was completed as part of the Database Theory and Applications course and is based on a real-world shelter workflow.

 ---